 Organizations collect and analyze consumer data to improve their services.
 Access Control Mechanisms (ACM) is used to ensure that only authorized information is available to users.
-However, sensitive information can still be misused by authorized users to compromise the privacy of consumers.
-The concept of privacy-preservation for sensitive data can require the enforcement of privacy policies or the protection against identity disclosure by satisfying some privacy requirements.
-Existing workload aware anonymization techniques minimize the imprecision aggregate for all imprecision added queries and the to permission/query in the anonymized micro data is not known.
-Making the privacy requirement more stringent (e.g., increasing the value of k or l) results in additional imprecision for queries.
+However, sensitive information can still be misused by authorized users to compromise the Secrecy of consumers.
+The concept of Secrecy-preservation for sensitive data can require the enforcement of Secrecy policies or the protection against identity disclosure by satisfying some Secrecy requirements.
+Existing workload aware anonymization techniques minimize the imprecision aggregate for all queries and the imprecision added to each permission/ query in the anonymized micro data is not known.
+Making the Secrecy requirement more stringent (e.g., increasing the value of k or l) results in additional imprecision for queries.